-Any form of betrayal from the person you were supposed to be able to trust with your life is a blow that many just cannot overcome.
-Whether it is lies, infidelity, addiction, or any sort of a treachery, brace yourself for a bumpy road ahead.
-Because it won’t be easy to forgive your spouse.
+Any betrayal from the person you were supposed to be able to trust with your life is a blow many just cannot overcome.
+Whether it is lies, infidelity, addiction, or betrayal, brace yourself for a bumpy road ahead because it won’t be easy to forgive your spouse.
 However, it is essential to do so.
-Both for the sake of your relationship and for your own wellbeing.
+Both for the sake of your relationship and your wellbeing.

-And it is at this point that our minds begin to play tricks on us.
-In essence, our brains are trying to protect us from getting hurt again by rearranging the way in which we see the reality.
 We will begin to doubt every step our spouse makes.
-We will become hyper vigilant of any possible sign of it happening again (lying, cheating, gambling, or similar).
+We will become hyper-vigilant of any possible sign of it happening again (lying, cheating, gambling, or similar).

 Step 1.
 Understand what happened

 This probably won’t come hard to you because most of us have the burning desire to get to the roots of how the betrayal happened.
 If you’re lucky, your spouse will be willing to help you understand it all.

 Ideally, you will get to ask all the questions and receive all the answers.

 But, whether you have this kind of support or you don’t, this step also contains another important task you can do on your own.

 Understand your feelings, every single one of them.
 Determine which aspect of the betrayal hurt you the most.
 And, make an attempt to understand your spouse as well.
 Their reasons, their feelings.

 Forgiving your spouse will likely be a long process.
 One that can drain all your energy out of your body.
 You might feel unable to move on at some point.
 The constant reliving of the trauma can ruin your everyday life, confidence, and zest, which is why you should take good care of yourself first.

 Pamper yourself.
 Be assertive.
 Try not to be aggressive and attack your spouse when in pain.
 Rather, indulge yourself.
 Spend time with your friends and family.
 If you need some time alone, take it.